Erasmus+ Funding for School Student Mobilities in Spain

-At EUTA, we specialise in planning and delivering these mobilities — well-structured, engaging, and fully aligned with Erasmus+ quality standards.
-Our team handles programme design, accommodation, logistics, and documentation so your school can focus on the learning outcomes.
+At EUTA, we specialise in planning and delivering these mobilities on our gated campus inside Benalmádena International College.
+Our team handles programme design, accommodation, logistics, and documentation — so your school can focus on the learning outcomes.

-KA122 provides schools and organisations with a flexible, accessible way to organise short-term international mobilities for learners and staff.
+KA-122 provides schools with a flexible, accessible way to organise short-term international group mobilities.
 No Erasmus+ accreditation is required — schools apply for a project-based grant through their National Agency.

 Travel